 5 Top Pre-recorded Live stream software:

-Recently a lot of new softwares has come out which let you stream existing videos on Facebook, and other channels as well.
-Here are some of the best pre-recorded live stream Softwares that are available.
+Recently a lot of new software has come out that let you stream existing videos on Facebook, and other channels as well.
+Here are some of the best pre-recorded live stream Software that are available.

-Onestream is most budget friendly cloud based tool that let you stream pre-recorded videos.
-They also offer free trial, which is good enough for you to try out before you actually spend significant money.
+Onestream is the most budget-friendly cloud-based tool that let you stream pre-recorded videos.
+They also offer a free trial, which is good enough for you to try out before you actually spend significant money.

-LiveReacting allows uploading pre-recorded video and schedule streams to Facebook live.
-It’s fully cloud-based, so no third-party software needed.
+LiveReacting allows uploading pre-recorded videos and schedule streams to Facebook live.
+It’s fully cloud-based, so no third-party software is needed.

-Besides simplicity and ability to schedule your pre-recorded videos to go out automatically, LiveReacting provides additional unique features like adding your logo, lower third and scrolling text right inside of your stream.
-You can also supplement your pre-recorded streams with countdowns, quizzes and other fun, interactive elements to increase engagement even more.
+Besides simplicity and the ability to schedule your pre-recorded videos to go out automatically, LiveReacting provides additional unique features like adding your logo, lower third, and scrolling text right inside of your stream.
+You can also supplement your pre-recorded streams with countdowns, quizzes, and other fun, interactive elements to increase engagement even more.

 4. Ecamm live:

-This is idle for solopreneur, influencer or anyone who is looking to live stream from the desktop.
-Ecamm is a desktop-based software which let you live stream existing movies/videos from your desktop to Facebook pages, profile and a few other platforms.
+This is idle for solopreneurs, influencers, or anyone who is looking to live stream from the desktop.
+Ecamm is a desktop-based software that let you live stream existing movies/videos from your desktop to Facebook pages, profile, and a few other platforms.
 There are various plans that you can pick from.
 For an individual, Ecamm live is perhaps the best solution.
 I’m currently using Ecamm live.

 OBS is the only free solution that let you stream pre-recorded videos on Facebook.
-The configuration part is not as simple as above three, but at the price of zero, we have nothing to complain.
-My tutorial below will help you learn everything about OBS, and how to setup for Facebook live streaming.
+The configuration part is not as simple as the above three, but at the price of zero, we have nothing to complain.
+My tutorial below will help you learn everything about OBS, and how to set up for Facebook live streaming.